 The extended pool hire is donated by Serco.

-Our 2018 Fun Gala will be held on Sunday 8th April.
-Doors open at 11 am
+Our 2018 Fun Gala was to be held on Sunday 8th April but has been

 The 3 pictures below are from the

 The gala starts with fairly conventional races - a "Hares" 1